khadijahW/Flash028/Cyber-Threat-Hunt.md

 Answer:BitSentinelCore.exe

 ---
-Flag 4 – Keylogger Artifact Written
+${{\color{Teal}\Huge{\textsf{Flag 4: Keylogger Artifact Written}}}}\$<br>

 Objective:
-Identify whether any artifact was dropped that indicates keylogger behavior.
+- Identify whether any artifact was dropped that indicates keylogger behavior.

 What to Hunt:
-Search for any file write events associated with possible keylogging activity.
+- Search for any file write events associated with possible keylogging activity.

 Thought:
-This confirms credential harvesting or surveillance behavior linked to the fake antivirus binary.
+- This confirms credential harvesting or surveillance behavior linked to the fake antivirus binary.

 Hints:
 1. ."a rather efficient way to completing a complex process"
 2. News

-This flag gave me a bit of trouble as well as other community members.
+Side note: This flag gave me a bit of trouble as well as other community members.
 I was instructed to look and see what files are created by the file I discovered in flag #3.
 Doing so, led me to a file called ThreatMetrics.
 Which was the incorrect answer for the flag.
 I then decided to shift my focus to see what files where within the folder path associated wit the fake antivirus.
 My query used to discover the flag is provided below:

 ```
 DeviceFileEvents